microsoft/WhatTheHack/039-AKSEnterpriseGrade/Coach/Solution-08.md

 ### Create non-managed Kubernetes cluster with AKS engine

-This method uses aks-engine to standup a non-managed Kubernetes cluster in Azure. aks-engine will be deprecated in favor of CAPI, but it is still a fairly easy way of standing up non-AKS, multi-node clusters in Azure.
+This method uses aks-engine to stand up a non-managed Kubernetes cluster in Azure. aks-engine will be deprecated in favor of CAPI, but it is still a fairly easy way of standing up non-AKS, multi-node clusters in Azure.

 Let's start with installing aks-engine if required: